robinhilliard/eagl/README.md

     15) 3.6 Shaders Exercise 3
         Position as Color - Visualizing coordinates as RGB values

+    16) 4.1 Textures
+        Basic Texture Mapping - Applying 2D images to geometry

      ...

 ═══════════════════════════════════════════════════════════════
-Enter example number (1-15), 'q' to quit, or 'r' to refresh:
+Enter example number (1-17), 'q' to quit, or 'r' to refresh:
 >
 ```